 AB392 passed out of the Assembly on May 29 with support from the entire Orange County Assembly delegation.
-AB392 also passed the State Senate and is awaiting signature from Governor Newsom.
+AB392 also passed the State Senate and has been signed by Governor Newsom!

 How It Works: